-Removing The Lid
+Opening The Lid

-Before installing or replacing internal components, unplug the power cable and remove the lid.
-The lid is secured by eight 6-32 screws on the sides of the chassis.
+Before installing or replacing internal components, open the lid.
+The lid is secured by seven 10-32 screws on the edges of the lid.
 Remove these using a P2 Phillips screwdriver and lift the lid off of the controls.
+Take care to gently guide the lid to its open position, as the support strut will provide extra opening force.